microsoft/aerial_wildlife_detection/doc/install.md

 ### Set up the message broker

-If you only want to use AIde as a labeling platform (i.e, without any AI model in the background), you can skip this step.
+If you only want to use AIDE as a labeling platform (i.e, without any AI model in the background), you can skip this step.
 Otherwise see [here](installation_aiTrainer.md).